 |Keywords:||American literature- Illinois - Chicago, African American authors, Chicago-Intellectual life, American literature-History and Criticism|

 Book: Print (Paperback).
 Book: Electronic (PDF File; 6.396MB).
-Published by The Humanities, a book series by Common Ground Publishing, Illinois.
+Published by New Directions in the Humanities, a book imprint by Common Ground Publishing, Illinois.

 Professor of English and African American Studies, Franklin College, University of Georgia, University of Georgia, Athens, Georgia, USA